untitled-data-company/untitled-data-company.github.io/_posts/2024-06-27-dlt-REST-API-passing-a-list-of-values.md

 ```
 </details>

 But if you have a number of categories for which you need articles this can become a bit too much.
-Let's use Python:
+Let's do it with Python:

 ```python
     category_ids = [481, 122, 839, ...]